tungsten-ai/docs/docs/index.md

 #### Run it as a RESTful API server

-The built container can be run as a standardized RESTful API server itself.
+A Tungsten model includes a standardized RESTful API.

 Run the container: